Wildercat/Projects-Exercises/docs/projects/laravel-library.md

 * Add a way for users to put a book on hold if someone else has it currently checked out
 * Add a history for the librarians to see a list of all people who checked out a particular book
 * Add any other data to the scheme as long as it is NOT redundant
+* Use react.js as a frontend that communicates with the Laravel library as a REST API.

 #### If you finish early...